- Written by Howard Kneller Howard Kneller

 - Created: 05 January 2019 05 January 2019

 I recently wrote about a listening party that I attended at DeVore Fidelity’s “Monkeyhaus” factory and listening room, located in New York’s Brooklyn Navy Yard, for two independent, audiophile-approved jazz record labels: Newvelle Records and Greenleaf Music.
-When I headed back to that haus for a more in-depth investigation of DeVore and its self-described “Top Banana,” John DeVore, I was determined to uncover any monkey business that had gone undetected during the first go-’round.
+When I headed back to that haus for a more in-depth investigation of DeVore and its self-described “top banana,” John DeVore, I was determined to uncover any monkey business that had gone undetected during the first go-round.

 Once at the Monkeyhaus, I was told that John was in the listening room, a den-like oasis of soft lights, wood finishes, and upscale Persian rugs amongst the factory floor.
-When the room is not being used to host parties, John uses it as an office and to measure and test his speakers.
+When the room isn’t being used to host parties, John uses it as an office and to measure and test his speakers.
 The room is also a repository for all things monkey (and ape) due to the influence of John’s uncle, Irven DeVore, a noted primatologist and anthropologist.
 That influence informs the names of both the Monkeyhaus and John’s Orangutan and Gibbon speakers.

 In fact, for every pair of DeVore’s Orangutan/96 speakers that are sold, John and his dealers will sponsor an orphaned orangutan that is cared for by Orangutan Foundation International (OFI), a charity that rehabilitates these creatures and conserves their Indonesian Borneo rainforest habitats, where John has visited.
 John and his dealers have donated thousands of dollars to OFI as part of this sponsorship.
-A bonus to the speaker purchasers is that they receive information, photos, and updates concerning the sponsored oran.
+A bonus to the speaker purchasers is that they receive information, photos, and updates concerning the sponsored orang.

 When I reached the listening room, I discovered that John was not yet there.
 While waiting for him, I photographed the room’s audio gear and simian-themed paraphernalia, which included books, paintings, photographs, and the occasional stuffed critter doll.
-Enter the previously undetected monkey business -- now in the room was a prototype pair of DeVore’s forthcoming Orangutan O/Reference statement speaker, whose estimated retail price is to be between $80,000 to $90,000 per pair.
+Enter the previously undetected monkey business -- now in the room was a prototype pair of DeVore’s forthcoming Orangutan O/Reference statement speakers, whose estimated retail price is to be between $80,000 to $90,000 per pair.
 Bearing gorgeous exterior wood finishes, driver housings, and port tubes each machined of glimmering bronze, the two-towers-per-stereo-channel speaker represents DeVore’s most ambitious product to date.
 But I have gotten ahead of myself.

 The listening room also contained numerous venerated audio components, including some vintage prototypes, which John uses to ensure that his speakers perform well in a wide variety of audio systems.
-There were single-ended amps such as Komuro Audio Labs’ prototype 20Wpc model 845, Pass Labs’ 30Wpc Aleph 3 (aka the “hedgehog”), Audio Note’s 8Wpc P3 Silver Signature, and a prototype 2W model 45 from Don Gaber’s Fi, the latter two being of the “flea-watt” category.
+There were single-ended amps such as Komuro Audio Labs’ prototype 20Wpc model 845, Pass Labs’ 30Wpc Aleph 3 (aka the “hedgehog”), Audio Note’s 8Wpc P3 Silver Signature, and a prototype 2W model 45 from Don Gaber’s Fi, the latter two being of the “flea watt” category.
 There were also push-pull stereo amps, including a 25Wpc Music Reference RM-10 and a 110Wpc Audio Research VT130SE.
 For those interested in something even more powerful, there was a Parasound 250Wpc A 21 stereo amp.

 As far as sources go, the room contained a Technics RS-1500 tape deck, a modified Garrard 401 turntable, and a digital music server.
-In between all of those amps and sources was an EMT JPA 66 preamp with integrated phono stage, which John, who had now arrived, deemed the “greatest phono stage in the world.”
+In between all of those amps and sources was an EMT JPA 66 preamp with integrated phono stage, which John, who had by then arrived, deemed the “greatest phono stage in the world.”

 It was at that point that John and I moved from the listening room to the factory floor.
 There, piled to the ceiling, were boxes of drivers manufactured pursuant to John’s specifications by Norway’s SEAS.
 Made in-house by DeVore are its speaker crossovers, numerous examples of which were being run-in during my visit.
-John is extremely proud of his crossovers and robustly builds each one so that its components will not physically shift during shipping or over time, thus skewing the speaker’s frequency response.
+John is extremely proud of his crossovers, and he robustly builds each one so that its components will not physically shift during shipping or over time, thus skewing the speaker’s frequency response.

 Also on the factory floor were many pre-assembled wood speaker cabinets and stands.
 The epitome of locally sourced products, these were manufactured by the Box Furniture Co., located just a few steps down the hall from the Monkeyhaus.
 Years ago, after John became dissatisfied with his prior cabinetmaker’s work, he partnered with Box’s owner, Anthony Abbate, a DeVore customer and woodworker, to take over the production of these products.
 In addition to crafting wood speaker parts for DeVore, Box manufactures its own branded audiophile component racks and custom furniture.